-When to use Open ClientYou should consider using the Open Client interface if you are concerned with Adaptive Server Enterprise compatibility or if you are using other Sybase products that support the Open Client interface, such as Replication Server.
+When to use Open Client You should consider using the Open Client interface if you are concerned with Adaptive Server Enterprise compatibility or if you are using other Sybase products that support the Open Client interface, such as Replication Server.

-Ger The Open Client interface is described in "The Open Client Interface" on page 353.
-Ger For more information about the Open Client interface, see "Adaptive Server Anywhere as an Open Server" on page 105 of the book ASA Database Administration Guide.
+The Open Client interface is described in "The Open Client Interface" on page 447.
+For more information about the Open Client interface, see "Adaptive Server Anywhere as an Open Server" [ASA Database Administration Guide, page 109].